 The main active ingredient of this moisturiser is arbutin, which is known for diminishing hyperpigmentation and overall brightening the skin tone.
 There’s also a vitamin C derivative in the form of magnesium ascorbyl phosphate, which shares similar functions to arbutin.
 As in all Hada Labo moisturisers, there is a bunch of moisturising ingredients like glycerine, hyaluronic acid, squalane, and meadowfoam oil.
 The formula does not include fragrance and dyes.

 This product is targeted at people who want to fight dark spots and lighten up their skin tone, more precisely, people struggling with hyperpigmentation and sun damage.
 Given that the main two ingredients are arbutin and magnesium ascorbyl phosphate, this moisturiser has some potential to aid these two problems.
-In my experience, this cream brightened my complexion, including hyperpigmentation from blemishes.
-Also, it helped to lighten the back of my neck, which had got some tan during summer.
+In my experience, this cream has brightened my complexion, including hyperpigmentation from blemishes.
+Also, it has helped to lighten the back of my neck, which got some tan during the summer.
 I would say you need to use more than one jar, to noticeably brighten the skin.
-The results don’t come instantly, as it takes a couple of weeks to see the first results.
+The results don’t come instantly, as it takes a couple of weeks to see the first changes.

 While you’re here, I want to ask all of you a favour.
 I am petitioning for a ban on sunbeds in the EU; the Petitions Committee approved my petition last Friday, and it’s now available to supporters.
 I would love it if you could support my petition on the EU’s petitions website – here.
 Unfortunately, you have to register on the EU’s petitions website – I know it’s a dealbreaker for many people, so it’s ok if you don’t want to.
 Also, you don’t have to be an EU citizen/resident to register.
 If you have any questions regarding my petition or the registration process, please do not hesitate to ask; you can contact me via email, Instagram, and Weibo.
 I really appreciate any help you can provide.